MicrosoftDocs/sql-docs/docs/t-sql/statements/create-security-policy-transact-sql.md

 ## Examples

 The following examples demonstrate the use of the `CREATE SECURITY POLICY` syntax.
-For an example of a complete security policy scenario, see [Row-Level Security](../../relational-databases/security/row-level-security.md).
+For an example of a complete security policy scenario, see [Row-level security](../../relational-databases/security/row-level-security.md).

 ### A. Create a security policy